What is No-Fault Insurance in New York?

 Medical expenses add up quickly, and you can quickly reach the PIP limits of a no-fault insurance policy.
 New York’s rules place limits on your ability to pursue a tort liability lawsuit against the at-fault party.
 However, car accident injury lawsuits can be filed in New York when you suffer a “serious injury,” which can include death, disfigurement, loss of a limb, broken bones, or permanent and long-lasting injuries and disabilities.

-If you have questions about your right and ability to file a lawsuit—you can consult with a car accident attorney in New York at Douglas and London as soon as is possible after the accident.
+If you have questions about your right and ability to file a lawsuit—you can consult with a personal injury lawyer at Douglas and London as soon as is possible after the accident.

 What Other Damages Might Be Available in a Car Accident Liability Lawsuit?